 I’ll talk about the specifics of this camera, but what applies this Nikon applies to hundreds of inexpensive cameras made in the late 1980s though the early 2000s, by dozens of manufactures.
 Cameras like these can be had at very low prices on eBay and at rummage sales, and often you can get a whole box of assorted cameras for $20, although these are usually in unknown condition.
 This model goes for about $25 in good condition.

 This Nikon Lite Touch Zoom Point and shoot camera has an autofocus 35-70mm “macro” zoom lens and shoots 35mm film.
 It has very few settings or features and the buttons to operate these are difficult to use.
 It isn’t a great feature for the average photographer, but is excellent for children because they cannot easily change the setting to something that may ruin a roll of film and not be noticed for a long time.
 When I have given digital point and shoots to kids and even adults, they often come back in some strange setting I didn’t even know that the camera had.

 - Flash Auto and off

 - Redeye reduction

 One problem with using these cameras today is some, but not many of them, have odd batteries.
 This camera takes a single CR-123A, these are not as common as they used to be, but can still be had.
-The lithium battery, is not inexpensive like AAs, but last a long time.
-Today a few manufactures like Watson make rechargeable CR-123A’s which makes shooting this and other cameras like N80 less expensive.
+The lithium battery is not inexpensive like AAs, but last a long time.
+Today a few manufacturers like Watson make rechargeable CR-123A’s which makes shooting this and other cameras like N80 less expensive.